source-academy/frontend/README.md

 #### Other configuration

+1. `REACT_APP_DEPLOYMENT_NAME`: The name of the Source Academy deployment.
+This will be shown in the `/welcome` route.
+Defaults to 'Source Academy'.
 1. `REACT_APP_PLAYGROUND_ONLY`: Whether to build the "playground-only" version, which disables the Academy components, so only the Playground is available.
 This is what we deploy onto [GitHub Pages](https://source-academy.github.io).
 1. `REACT_APP_ENABLE_GITHUB_ASSESSMENTS`: Whether to enable the GitHub Assessments feature.
 Off by default.